outlierClassifier/outlier_orchestrator/README.md

 This repository implements the orchestrator for our disruption prediction system.
 Messages are described at the [outlier protocol](https://github.com/outlierClassifier/outlier_protocol).
 The orchestrator now speaks the **outlier node protocol v0.1.0** when communicating with prediction nodes.

+Training uploads are streamed to the models in batches of **10 discharges**.
+This keeps memory usage low even for large datasets and is fully transparent for connected nodes.

 ## Installation

 ```bash